honiecraft/my-project/README.md

 * Responsive

 ## Setup
-To run this project, install it locally using npm and change the mongoDB url, Cloudinary API Key, and Gmail.
+To run this project, install it locally using npm and change the mongoDB url.